-There are many remedies for xerostomia — from simple things one can try at home — to medications that require a prescription.
+There are many remedies for the symptoms of dry mouth — from simple things one can try at home — to medications that require a prescription.
 When the mouth is properly hydrated and free of food debris, the potential for gum and dental disease is greatly reduced.
-While brushing, flossing, and rinsing at least two or three times a day may help alleviate dry mouth, the key is using the right products.
-Oxygenating mouthwashes, toothpastes, and oral rinses that are alcohol-free, sugar-free, and without any abrasive detergents, are essential to maintaining fresh breath and proper oral health while also preventing dry mouth.
+While brushing, flossing, and rinsing at least two or three times a day may help alleviate the symptoms of dry mouth, the key is using the right products.
+Oxygenating mouthwashes, toothpastes, and oral rinses that are alcohol-free, sugar-free, and without any abrasive detergents, are essential to maintaining fresh breath and proper oral health.

 Find out what millions of Americans already know.
 Click here to read some of their success stories.